jasperderikx-bdr/testing_for_ds_day_1/README.md

 pytest
 ```

 you will see that not all tests pass.
-Open the file: ... and follow the instructions in the comments.
+Open the file: ```tests\test_exercises``` and follow the instructions in the comments.

 You've completed the assignment if:
 - All tests pass.
 - The pre-commit flags are passed.
-- You commited and pushed your code.
+- You committed and pushed your code.

+Please let me know if anything is not working!